apache/nuttx/configs/teensy/README.txt

     This configuration directory exercises the USB mass storage class driver at apps/system/usbmsc.
 See apps/examples/README.txt
     for more information.
-   NOTES:

-  1. This configuration uses the mconf-based configuration tool.
-To change this configuration using that tool, you should:

-     a.
-Build and install the kconfig-mconf tool.
-See nuttx/README.txt and misc/tools/

-     b.
-Execute 'make menuconfig' in nuttx/ in order to start the reconfiguration process.

-  2. NOTE:  THIS CONFIGURATION HAS NOT YET BEEN DEBUGGED AND DOES NOT WORK!!!
+    NOTE:  THIS CONFIGURATION HAS NOT YET BEEN DEBUGGED AND DOES NOT WORK!!!
 ISSUES:  (1) THE SPI DRIVER IS UNTESTED, (2) THE USB DRIVER IS UNTESTED, AND (3) THE RAM USAGE MIGHT BE EXCESSIVE.

     Update 7/11:  (1) The SPI/SD driver has been verified, however, (2) I
     believe that the current teensy/usbmsc configuration uses too much SRAM for the system to behave sanely.
 A lower memory footprint version of the mass storage driver will be required before this can be debugged.